Young Girl Dies After Eating Ice Cream On Holiday With Parents In Spain

 Habiba Chishti, a 9-year-old British child, tragically passed away after eating an ordinary ice cream dessert while on holiday with her family in Spain.

-According to Fox News, the young girl rushed to the hospital shortly after the incident this past weekend where she was treated and placed on life support in critical condition.
-Despite the best efforts of medical staff, the girl passed away on February 18th.
+According to Fox News, the young girl was rushed to the hospital shortly after the incident this past weekend where she was treated and placed on life support in critical condition.
+Despite the best efforts of medical staff, the girl passed away on February 18.

 Sur in English reveals Chishti had only just arrived in Spain hours before the incident happened.
-She and her family (parents and two additional siblings) had traveled over from Britain to enjoy school midterm holidays.
+She and her parents and two additional siblings had traveled from Britain to enjoy school midterm holidays.

 The outlet reveals that the family was staying at the Club La Costa World Resort.
-Shortly after arriving, the family dropped of their luggage and left the hotel to enjoying a day of shopping at a nearby shopping center in Malaga.
+Shortly after arriving, the family dropped off their luggage and left the hotel to enjoy a day of shopping at a nearby shopping center in Malaga.

 It was during their outing to the shopping center that Habiba reportedly consumed the ice cream.
 Not long after, the young girl started to feel bad and the family returned to the hotel.

 Habiba’s condition reportedly worsened as the evening went on.
-The family visited the on-site restaurant but left without eating due to the child feeling sick.
+The family visited the on-site restaurant, but left without eating due to the child feeling sick.
 It was during this time that Habiba unexpectedly went into cardiac arrest.

 Resort staff administered aid as best they could until emergency services arrived moments later to stabilize and transport the girl to the local hospital where she later passed away.